 - Avet HX

-Shimano Stradic- The Shimano Stradic spinning reel has been around for years and has gone through several iterations, the latest being the FK.
-They all share three things in common: they’re as tough as nails, they’re as smooth as many reels that are much more expensive, and they’re excellent at withstanding the corrosive saltwater atmosphere.
+Shimano Stradic- The Shimano Stradic spinning reel has been around for years and has gone through several iterations, the latest being the FM introduced a couple of years ago.
+All the different iterations all share three things in common: they’re as tough as nails, they’re as smooth as many reels that are much more expensive, and they’re excellent at withstanding the corrosive saltwater atmosphere - even though these were originally developed as a freshwater bass reel.
 The Stradic currently comes in 1000 to 5000 sizes, appropriate for ultralight to medium-heavy lines with a range of two pound mono to 50 pound braid.

 Penn International

 You’ll be hard-pressed to find an offshore angler who hasn’t owned a Penn International – or a stack of ‘em – at some point in his or her life.
-It’s the workhorse of charter fleets, and the darling of tuna fishermen who don’t want to pay the price of a new car to outfit their boat with capable, competent equipment.
-This reel has been so successful, and its use so widespread, that today it’s in its sixth generation.
+The most modern version is the International VI.
+This reel is the workhorse of charter fleets, and the darling of tuna fishermen who don’t want to pay the price of a new car to outfit their boat with capable, competent equipment.
+This reel has been so successful, and its use so widespread, that even though it’s in its sixth generation you'll still find plenty of the original version in use today.

 Stand-out Feature: Take care of an International, and it will last a lifetime.

-Weakest Link: Ratchet clickers on older models need replacement every five or 10 years; low gear ratios on some models can make keeping up with hot fish difficult.
+Weakest Link: Ratchet clickers on older models need replacement every five or 10 years; low gear ratios on some models are so low it can make keeping up with hot fish difficult.

-Light tackle anglers who like low-profile baitcasters often point to the Abu Garcia Revo SX (now in its fourth generation) as a classic reel that gets the job done without costing an arm and a leg.
-They’re quick to point out that this reel isn’t even close to the top end of the Revo line, but with nine ball bearings and C6 carbon side-plates it has some very nice features, a great feel, and a reasonable price-point.
+Light tackle anglers who like low-profile baitcasters often point to the Abu Garcia Revo (now in its sixth generation) as a classic reel that gets the job done without costing an arm and a leg.
+They’re quick to point out that this reel isn’t even close to the top of the line, but with nine ball bearings and C6 carbon side-plates it has some very nice features, a great feel, and a reasonable price-point.

-Stand-out Feature: Many users feel it’s easier to cast than most other low-profile baitcasters.
+Stand-out Feature: Many users feel these are easier to cast than most other low-profile baitcasters.

-The Penn Battle II battles its way into the top 10 by providing a strong metal body spinning reel with saltwater-capable parts, for about $100.
-Penn has always built tough reels, and with their modern infinite anti-reverse and HT-100 drag material, the Battle II can get the job done for light-tackle anglers for years on end in the brine.
+The Penn Battle II battles its way into the top 10 by providing a strong metal body spinning reel with saltwater-capable parts, for a lot less cost than many similar reels.
+Penn has always built tough reels, and with their modern infinite anti-reverse and HT-100 drag material, the Battle can get the job done for light-tackle anglers for years on end in the brine.

 Stand-out Feature: Great longevity for the price-point.